magento/merchdocs/src/cms/page-builder-workspace.md

 ## Viewports

-When the stage is in full-screen, design mode (as described previously), Page Builder displays viewport preview buttons above the stage.
+A viewport is the visible area of a web page that a user sees.
+On Page Builder's stage, when it is in Page Builder's full-screen design mode, Page Builder displays viewport buttons above the stage to show you the content as the site user will see it on the storefront.

 ![Viewport buttons]({% link images/images-ee/page-builder-workspace-viewport-buttons.png %})
 _Viewport buttons_

+Page Builder also defines breakpoints to its viewports.
+Breakpoints define minimum and maximum widths within which certain styles are applied.
+Page Builder's two viewports define the following breakpoints for its content:

+- **Desktop breakpoint**—`min-width: 1024px`.
+This breakpoint applies styles defined for viewport widths that measure 1024px and wider.
+- **Mobile breakpoints**—`max-width: 768px, min-width: 640px`.
+This breakpoint applies styles defined for viewport widths between 768px and 640px.

-The viewports provide two features:
+Page Builder viewports provide two features:

-- Showing your content at different screen widths during page design.
+- They show your content at different screen widths during page design.
-- Specifying breakpoints for applying different settings to content types on the page.
+- They give you the option to apply different content settings for the viewport breakpoints.

 ### Content previews
 By default, Page Builder provides two viewports:

+- **Desktop** — Previews your content without a predefined width.
+Desktop-defined styles (using breakpoint minimum width of 1024px) are still applied to the page.
+But the Desktop viewport width is defined by settings for container content types, like Rows.
+Selecting the Desktop viewport shows how your content will be styled on the storefront when the browser's page width is 1024px and wider.
-- **Desktop** — previews your content at a width of 1024px and wider.
-- **Mobile** — previews your content at a width of 768px.
+- **Mobile** — Previews your content at a predefined width of 768px.
+Unlike the Desktop viewport, the Mobile viewport does show your page content at a width of 768px, along with the styles defined for the breakpoint widths of 768px (max) and 640px (min).

-The following screenshots show Page Builder's default responsive settings on product carousels displayed on a Desktop with a minimum width of 1024px vs. a Mobile viewport of 768px:
+The following screenshots show Page Builder's default responsive settings for product carousels displayed on these viewports:

 ![Desktop viewport preview]({% link images/images-ee/page-builder-workspace-viewport-desktop.png %}){: .zoom}
 _Desktop viewport preview, minimum width: 1024px_